Slowl/bruce-git-cli/README.md

-# Small cli to create conventional commits steps by steps for Bruce company
+# Small CLI to create conventional commits steps by steps for Bruce company

 To use it without installation just :
 ```
 npx gbruce
 ```

+TODO: write how to use + options